CVVisualPSETeam/Dokumente/Testphase/tests.md

 __TranslationMatchView Test:__

-This test shows a translationview, it should only end if you close the window manual.
+This test shows a TranslationMatchView, it should only end if you close the window manual.
 The matches should be shown as translation lines in the images, a line should only be in one image.

 All classes like zoomableimage, zoomableoptpane, synczoomwidget, match Management,... should work correctly.

 ___"Match Settings":___
-        you can select matches with the selections and settings should only applied to the selected matches.
+        you can select matches with the selections and settings should only be applied to the selected matches.

 ___"KeyPoint Settings":___